+Temporary to permanent hiring is more common than you think.
 Temporary jobs often get dismissed as short-term gigs, but they can actually be strategic stepping stones.
 According to the American Staffing Association, over 35% of temporary employees are offered permanent roles.
 That stat alone proves temp roles are more than just placeholders—they’re opportunities.
 But if you’re aiming for that full-time badge, you’ll need a plan.
 Here’s how to go from “just a temp” to “essential team member.”

 From Day One: Show Up Like You Already Have the Job